3. Laws, Plans, Policies and Programmes

-irrespective of difficulty, disability, gender or colour, while taking into consideration individual differences and responding to individual needs.”
-Similarly, Article 1 of the Education Law (2017) defines inclusive education as an education that does not exclude any of the students, regardless of the difficulty, disability, sex, or color while taking personal differences into consideration and fulfilling needs.
-Inclusive education entails not only bringing students with learning difficulties or disabilities into public education, but also offers a paradigm shift that the lack of access of these children to education is not the students’ problem, but is a structural and systemic issue that needs to be addressed.
+The 2015 inclusive education policy defines inclusive education as ‘education that does not exclude any student irrespective of difficulty, disability, gender or colour, while taking into consideration individual differences and responding to individual needs.’
+Similarly, Article 1 of the 2017 Education Law defines inclusive education as an education that does not exclude any students, regardless of difficulty, disability, sex or colour, while taking personal differences into consideration and fulfilling needs.
+Inclusive education not only entails bringing students with learning difficulties or disabilities into public education, but also offers a paradigm shift with its view that the lack of access of these children to education is not the students’ problem, but is a structural and systemic issue that needs to be addressed.
 Thus, inclusive education aims to create and affect core changes in the system (policies, resource allocation, teaching methods, curricula, infrastructure, access, etc.) so that the education system becomes flexible and learner-centred and caters for learners’ needs.

 Special education needs

 Special education focuses on catering for students with special education needs as a separate category of students, but it does not focus on the need to introduce fundamental changes in the quality of public education beyond creating a parallel or separate system.
 The inclusive education policy highlights that special education is a concept that assumes there is a distinctly separate group of learners who have ‘special educational needs’ and for whom special, often separate/segregated services are needed.
 The 2012 Policy for Safe and Equitable Access to Education mentions marginalized groups/children, such as children distanced from service centres, poor children, children with disability, orphans, children in conflict with the law, and children in marginalized areas such as East Jerusalem and its suburbs, Bedouin areas, areas close to the Wall, Seam Zone, the Old City of Hebron and South Hebron.